Animal communication: Visual

+Signaling

+There are many different types of signals that animals use to differentiate their position of direction, location, and distance.
+Practitioners study the issues of animal position by geometric viewings.
+Environmental and social influences are indicators of geometric viewings.
+Animals rely on signals called electrolocating and echolocating; they use sensory senses in order to navigate and find prey.
+Signals are used as a form of commutation through the environment.
+Active signals or other types of signals influence receivers behavior and signals move quicker in distance to reach receivers.

 Auditory

 Many animals communicate through vocalization.
 Vocal communication serves many purposes, including mating rituals, warning calls, conveying location of food sources, and social learning.
 In a number of species, males perform calls during mating rituals as a form of competition against other males and to signal to females.
 Examples include frogs, hammer-headed bats, red deer, humpback whales, elephant seals, and songbirds.
 Other instances of vocal communication include the alarm calls of the Campbell monkey, the territorial calls of gibbons, and the use of frequency in greater spear-nosed bats to distinguish between groups.
 The vervet monkey gives a distinct alarm call for each of its four different predators, and the reactions of other monkeys vary appropriately according to the call.
 For example, if an alarm call signals a python, the monkeys climb into the trees, whereas the "eagle" alarm causes monkeys to seek a hiding place on the ground.
 Prairie dogs also use complex calls that signal predator differences.
 According to Con Slobodchikoff and others, prairie dog calls communicate the type, size, and speed of an approaching predator.
 Whale vocalizations have been found to have different dialects based on social learning.
 Mammalian acoustic culture was first discovered in southern resident orcas in 1978.